-Make this delicious Shopska salad with tomatoes, cucumbers, peppers, and feta; it's a fresh and delightful Bulgarian or Croatian salad.
+This Shopska salad with tomatoes, cucumbers, peppers, and feta is a fresh and delightful Croatian or Bulgarian dish, making the perfect side dish for summer.

 Jump to recipe